Skip to content

 wraith explore --from-openapi petstore.yaml --against https://api.example.com

-# 2. Record: capture the traffic for the twin
+# 2. Record: capture real traffic for the twin

 wraith record myapi --port 8080